olcf/olcf-user-docs/systems/frontier_user_guide.rst

-See the :ref:`frontier-compilers` section for information on compiling for AMD GPUs, and see the :ref:`tips-and-tricks-for-gpus` section for detailed information to keep in mind to run more efficiently on AMD GPUs.
+See the :ref:`frontier-compilers` section for information on compiling for AMD GPUs, and see the :ref:`tips-and-tricks` section for some detailed information to keep in mind to run more efficiently on AMD GPUs.